musurca/IKE/README.md

 This will produce compiled but unminified Lua code in `release/ike_debug.lua`. _Do not use this in a released scenario._ This is mostly useful to observe how the final released Lua is composed from the source files.

+#### Why is the build process so complicated?
+**IKE** works by injecting its own code into a *CMO* LuaScript event action which is executed upon every scenario load.
+The build process converts the **IKE** source into a minified, escaped string which is then re-embedded into its own code.
+(IKE-ception!)

 ### What is IKE?
 **IKE** adds PBEM (Play by E-Mail) or Hotseat play to any *Command: Modern Operations* scenario, allowing you to engage in a turn-based multiplayer game with one or more opponents by exchanging .save files.